Traffic Management Hi-Vis Requirements (UK)

 Why do traffic management workers wear orange hi-vis?

-Orange garments provide strong contrast in roadside environments and are widely used across highway and infrastructure work.
+Orange garments provide strong contrast in roadside environments and are widely used across highways and infrastructure work.

 Does traffic management hi-vis need to meet EN ISO 20471?